Horatio Nelson, 1st Viscount Nelson: Island of Nevis, marriage and peace

-In the interim, Nelson met Frances "Fanny" Nisbet, a young widow from a Nevis plantation family.
+Meanwhile, Nelson met Frances "Fanny" Nisbet, a young widow from a Nevis plantation family.
 Nelson developed an affection for her.
-In response, her uncle, John Herbert, offered him a massive dowry.
-Both Herbert and Nisbet concealed the fact that their famed riches were a fiction, and Fanny did not disclose the fact that she was infertile due to a womb infection.
+In response, her uncle John Herbert offered him a massive dowry.
+Both Herbert and Nisbet concealed the fact that their famed riches were a fiction, and Fanny did not disclose she was infertile due to a womb infection.
 Once they were engaged, Herbert offered Nelson nowhere near the dowry he had promised.

-During the Georgian era, breaking a marital engagement was seen as quite dishonourable, and so Nelson and Nisbet were married at Montpelier Estate, on the island of Nevis, on 11 March 1787, shortly before the end of his tour of duty in the Caribbean.
+During the Georgian era, breaking a marital engagement was seen as quite dishonourable, and so Nelson and Nisbet were married at Montpelier Estate in Nevis on 11 March 1787, shortly before the end of his tour of duty in the Caribbean.
 The marriage was registered at Fig Tree Church in St John's Parish on Nevis.
 Nelson returned to England in July, with Fanny following later.
-Following the marriage he became the stepfather of Nisbet's 7-year-old son, Josiah Nisbet.